wildnez/hazelcast-wan-training/README.md

 ## Demo

+* Build the project using `mvn clean package -DskipTests`
-* Run 2 members in Cluster A by executing `runServerA.sh` twice.
+* Run 2 members in Cluster A by executing `runServerA.sh` twice
-* Run 2 members in Cluster B by executing `runServerB.sh` twice.
+* Run 2 members in Cluster B by executing `runServerB.sh` twice
 * Run 1st instance of client by executing `runClient.sh` once.
-Follow the instructions on the screen to connect and send data into Cluster A.
+Follow the instructions on the screen to connect and send data into Cluster A
-* Run 2nd instance of client by executing `runClient.sh` again and follow the instructions to connect to Cluster B. This time, try to query the data that was sent from Cluster A.
+* Run 2nd instance of client by executing `runClient.sh` again and follow the instructions to connect to Cluster B. This time, try to query the data that was sent from Cluster A

-After the first run, Cluster A's updates will not be found in Cluster B.
+After the first run, Cluster A's updates will not be found in Cluster B

 Shutdown everything - all servers from both clusters and all clients.
 Configure WAN Replication (uni-directional at this stage), repeat the above process and ensure that Cluster B receives updates from Cluster A.